south-lacrosse/www-dev/docs/localwp.md

 Those on other systems will hopefully be able to create their own scripts based on the above.

-Alternatively, you can just open the Site shell from Local and run VSCode from there using something like `code ..\..\..\www-dev\south-lacrosse.code-workspace`.
+Alternatively, you can just open the Site shell from Local and run VSCode from there using something like `code location\of\www-dev\south-lacrosse.code-workspace`.

 ## Imagick